Updated on May 13th, 2022 by Quinn Mohammed

 While 2021 has resulted in declining free cash flow, the long-term prospects of Alibaba remain quite positive due to the overall growth of the Chinese economy, and in particular the tech sector.

-However, Alibaba is still in its high-growth phase, with ample room to continue growing at a high rate for several more years.
+However, Alibaba is still in its high-growth phase, with ample room to continue growing for several more years.
 As a result, it makes much more sense to continue invest in its business than to return cash to its shareholders right now.

 Free cash flow is also under pressure due to China’s ongoing regulatory crackdown on big tech companies.